tomalrussell/nismod_teaching_kit/docs/lecture_08/Lecture_8.1.md

----
-title: Mini-Lecture 8.1 -- Introduction to infrastructure risk and resilience
+# Mini-Lecture 8.1 -- Introduction to infrastructure risk and resilience
-keywords:
--   Infrastructure systems
--   Resilience
--   Climate adaptation
-authors:
--   Prof Jim W Hall
----

 This mini-lecture provides an overview of the climate challenges facing infrastructure systems around the world and briefly reviews the options